 - Publishers: Albi, Angry Lion Games, Arclight, Crowd Games, Delta Vision Publishing, Feuerland Spiele, Fire on Board Jogos, Ghenos Games, Ludofy Creative, Maldito Games, Matagot, Morning, PHALANX, Playfun Games, Stonemaier Games

 - Player count : 1 - 5

 - Age range : 14+

 - Time range : 90 - 115 minutes

-- Mechanism(s): Area Control / Area Influence, Area Majority / Influence, Force Commitment, Grid Movement, Hexagon Grid, Movement Points, Moving Multiple Units, Narrative Choice / Paragraph, Race, Tech Trees / Tech Tracks, Variable Player Powers
+- Mechanism(s): Area Control / Area Influence, Area Majority / Influence, Force Commitment, Grid Movement, Hexagon Grid, King of the Hill, Movement Points, Moving Multiple Units, Narrative Choice / Paragraph, Race, Solo / Solitaire Game, Tech Trees / Tech Tracks, Variable Player Powers